강의

 Original source code for the practice project (client side) :https://github.com/ITVillage-Kevin/rxjava-episode2-practice-client

-Q. Where can I download lecture materials?
+Q. Where can I download the lecture materials?

 Q. Are there any reference materials you would recommend other than the lecture materials?